 Financial instruments that potentially subject the Company to concentrations of credit risk as defined by Financial Accounting Standards Board (FASB) Statement No. 105, DISCLOSURE OF INFORMATION ABOUT FINANCIAL INSTRUMENTS WITH OFF-BALANCE-SHEET RISK AND FINANCIAL INSTRUMENTS WITH CONCENTRATIONS OF CREDIT RISK, consist principally of accounts receivable.
 The Company's customers are health care providers and accounts receivable represent amounts due from these providers.
 The Company performs ongoing credit evaluations of its customers' financial conditions and, generally, does not require collateral.
 Overall, based on the large number of customers in differing geographic areas throughout the United States and its territories, the Company believes the concentration of credit risk is limited.
-As of December 31, 1999, approximately 8% of the outstanding accounts receivable were due from one customer and as of December 31, 2000, approximately 9% of the outstanding accounts receivable were due from four customers.
-As of June 30, 2001, approximately 10% of the outstanding accounts receivable were due from five customers.
+As of December 31, 2000, an aggregate of approximately 9% of the outstanding accounts receivable were due from four customers.
+As of December 31, 2001, an aggregate of approximately 8% of the Company's outstanding accounts receivable were due from four customers.